How do I connect Yellowfin to a database that supports ODBC?

 4. Use the Test button to verify that you can successfully connect to your MongoDB database.

-Installing and Licensing the JDBC-ODBC Bridge
+Installing and licensing the JDBC-ODBC Bridge

 1. Download the JDBC-ODBC Bridge.
-(Registration required.)

-Connecting Yellowfin to your ODBC Database
+Connecting Yellowfin to your ODBC database

 1. Copy EJOB.jar to the the YELLOWFIN_install_dir\appserver\webapps\ROOT\WEB-INF\lib folder.